 The Department of Modern Languages, Literatures and Linguistics offers graduate courses leading to the degrees of Master of Arts in French, German and Spanish; and the Doctor of Philosophy in French or Spanish.
 Advanced courses and seminars are offered in all the major fields and periods of French, German, Spanish, and Spanish-American literature.

 MA degrees in French, German, and Spanish are offered in both a thesis and a non-thesis program.
-The non-thesis program consists of 32 hours of acceptable graduate-level coursework and a final comprehensive examination.
+The non-thesis program consists of 32 hours of acceptable graduate-level coursework (33 in Spanish) and a final comprehensive examination.

-Requirements for the thesis program in Spanish are 26 hours of acceptable graduate-level coursework, a thesis for which a maximum of four thesis credit hours is granted, and a final comprehensive examination.
+Requirements for the thesis program in Spanish are 27 hours of acceptable graduate-level coursework, a thesis for which a maximum of three thesis credit hours is granted, and a final comprehensive examination.
 Requirements for the thesis in French and German are 24 hours of acceptable graduate-level coursework, a thesis for which a maximum of six thesis credit hours is granted, and a final comprehensive examination.

 The Ph.D. degree requires a general examination and 90 hours of acceptable graduate-level coursework beyond the bachelor’s degree, including any applicable credit earned for the M.A., 61 hours of coursework in the major, and nine hours in the minor.